prajvalpatidar/assignment2/README.md

 ans: CSS Grid Layout is a two-dimensional system, meaning it can handle both columns and rows.
 Grid layout is intended for larger-scale layouts which aren’t linear in design.
      Flexbox is largely a one-dimensional system (either in a column or a row).
 Flexbox layout is most appropriate to the components of an application.

+Question 12.
+What is the difference between CSS variables and preprocessor(SASS, LESS, Stylus) variables?
+ans: CSS variables can be used without the need of the preprocessor.
+Currently, all the major browsers support the CSS variables.
+     CSS variable cascade.
+But the preprocessor variables don’t cascade.
+     CSS variable can be accessed and manipulated javascript.

+Question 13.
+What does * { box-sizing: border-box; } do?
+What are its advantages?
+ans: It makes every element in the document include the padding and border in the element’s inner dimension for the height and width computation.
+In box-sizing: border-box,      The height of an element is now calculated by the content's height + vertical padding + vertical border width.
+     The width of an element is now calculated by the content's width + horizontal padding + horizontal border width.

+Question 14.
+What is specificity?
+How to calculate specificity?
+A process of determining which CSS rule will be applied to an element.
+It actually determines which rules will take precedence.
+Inline style usually wins then ID then the class value (or pseudo-class or attribute selector), the universal selector (*) has no specificity.
+ID selectors have a higher specificity than attribute selectors.

+Question 15.
+What are the advantages of using translate() instead of absolute position?
+ans: Translate() does not cause the browser to trigger repaint and layout and instead only acts on the compositor.
+The absolute position triggers the repaint or DOM reflow.
+So, translate() gives the better performance.